kabads/kabads.github.io/_drafts/2019-12-30-selinux-users-roles-types.md

 ### Conclusion

-This table represents the structure of a label and type association:
+This table represents the structure of a label:

 ```system_u:object_r:lib_t``` associates with an actor ```user_u:user_r:user_t``` in the following way: